aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/README.md

 ## Clean Up

-Following these steps to clean up all the project:
+Following these steps to clean up the project:

 - CloudFormation, delete the stack created as part of the process above
 - CloudFront, delete the distribution